sjinks/wp-two-factor-auth/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add extra security to your WordPress login with this two factor auth.
+Secure your WordPress login with this two factor auth.
 Users will be prompted with a page to enter a one time code that was emailed to them.

 == Description ==